redhat-cop/automate_fedora_desktop/roles/inventory_create/README.md

 License
 -------

-BSD
+MIT

 Author Information
 ------------------

-Eric Lavarde, Automation Principal Architect at Red Hat Consulting
+Eric Lavarde, Automation Principal Architect at Red Hat Consulting, with the Automation Community of Practice (CoP) from Red Hat